-- food products produced by home-based/cottage industries - food with a maximum 7-day shelf life at room temperature - imports of small quantities for samples (registration), experiments, personal consumption (although this is left to the discretion of customs officials).
-This exception for small quantities for samples and experiments is based on assessment of the entry permit (SKI) application - processed food products to be used as raw materials and not for sale directly to retail consumers - bulk packaged food that is directly sold in front of buyers in small quantities according to consumer demand - fast food - food that undergoes only minimal processing (post-harvest) including washing, stripping, drying, grinding, cutting, salting, freezing, mixing, and/or blanching and does not contain food additives (Food additives for winding, waxing or glazing agents are required to be registered with BPOM.)
+- a. food with a maximum 7-day shelf life at room temperature - b. processed food products to be used as raw materials and not for sale directly to retail consumers - c. bulk processed food products and food additives that are not for sale directly to retail consumers. - d. processed foods, not including food additives, that are directly sold in front of buyers in small quantities according to consumer demand - e. processed foods that are staple foods repacked in small quantities for commerce such as white sugar for consumption, cooking oil, and wheat flour - f. food products produced by home-based/cottage industries - g. imports of small quantities for samples (registration), experiments, personal consumption (although this is left to the discretion of customs officials).
+This exception for small quantities for samples and experiments is based on assessment of the entry permit (SKI) application - h. fast food - i. food that undergoes only minimal processing (post-harvest) including washing, stripping, drying, grinding, cutting, salting, freezing, mixing, and/or blanching and does not contain food additives (Food additives for winding, waxing or glazing agents are required to be registered with BPOM.)